SPRING 2009 PARENT NEWSLETTER

 WHAT YOU NEED TO KNOW ABOUT SAT SUBJECT TESTS

 At this time of year, eleventh graders should begin thinking about taking SAT Subject tests.
-Many colleges require two SAT Subject tests in addition to the SAT.
+Many selective colleges require two SAT Subject tests in addition to the SAT.
 Typically, these colleges require the SAT Math Level 1/Math Level 2, and a "second subject" test.
 Note: You can not expect to get all SAT Subject tests out of the way by taking both Math tests-- colleges will accept only one of the Math SAT Subject scores.

 After the Math Level 1/Math Level 2 test is out of the way, it's up to you to decide which "second subject" test to take in order to achieve your highest score.
 We recommend that you take a subject test that corresponds to a course that you are currently taking in school, preferably an AP course such as US History.
 Generally, the US History, Literature, and Biology tests tend to be easier than some of the other subject tests.